Bypass Road Movie Review: Neil Nitin Mukesh's Thriller Turns Out To Be A Bumpy Ride!

 Direction

-A crime-thriller genre needs to have some solid writing and that's where Neil Nitin Mukesh loses his grip on the pen.
+A crime-thriller needs to have some solid writing and that's where Neil Nitin Mukesh loses his grip on the pen.
 Some of the flimsy dialogues are laughable.
-Sample this- 'You can't finish me because you're finished' or 'Tera stubborn khoon hai'.
-Also, the suspense loses its steam at few places as some of the tricks are borrowed from the old-school thrillers.
+Sample this - 'You can't finish me because you're finished' or 'Tera stubborn khoon hai'.
+Also, the suspense loses its steam at a few places as some of the tricks are borrowed from old-school thrillers.

 Naman Nitin Mukesh makes a promising directorial debut.
-However, he still has a very long way to go.
+However, he still has a long way to go.

 Performances

-Neil Nitin Mukesh's acting career took off with Sriram Raghavan's Johnny Gaddar which was followed by many forgetable parts.
+Neil Nitin Mukesh's acting career took off with Sriram Raghavan's Johnny Gaddar, which was followed by many forgetable parts.
 In 'Bypass Road', the man is let down by some mediocre writing.

 The wide-eyed Adah Sharma as Neil's love interest barely adds any strength to the film.
 Shama Sikander doesn't leave an impact.
 Gul Panag, Rajit Kapur and Manish Chaudhary put up believable performances.
 Sudhanshu Pandey and Tahir Shabbir barely sail smoothly.